neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide-2.md

 ## A template for Accountability Declarations

-Use the following template when writing out declarations and mirror the example above when writing Accountability Declarations:
+Use the following template when writing out declarations and mirror the specificity of the example above when writing Accountability Declarations:

 Overall Topic: